Korvin0000/Device/README.md

 <h1 align="center">Introduction.
 Tunable laser.</h1>

-In this project, I needed to find the optimal parameters (r, f, p) that provide the maximum intensity for different wavelengths in the single-mode regime and, finally, smooth wavelength tuning.
+In this project, I needed to find the optimal parameters (**r**, **f**, **p**) that provide the maximum intensity for different wavelengths in the single-mode regime and, finally, smooth wavelength tuning.
 If I can extract these parameters, I will get the tunable laser on a chip with range 30 nm.

 Now, I'm going to introduce my code: